-Having joined Edinburgh Napier in 2011, Gráinne's role as the Head of Researcher Development is to help you develop both your current research skills and projects, as well as support you to develop plans for your future career.
+Having joined Edinburgh Napier in 2011, Gráinne's role is to help you develop both your current research skills and projects, as well as support you to develop plans for your future career.

-To help you develop your research career Grainne runs lots of courses and events for research students, early career researchers and research supervisors.
-Grainne is also here to support you if you are completely new to research.
+To help you develop your research career, Gráinne and her team runs lots of courses and events for research students, early career researchers and research supervisors.
+Gráinne is also here to support you if you are completely new to research.

 Vani Naik (she/her) – Researcher Developer

 Vani is your Researcher Developer (currently providing maternity cover leave for Sophie Morris), whose main goal is to develop research students and researchers across Edinburgh Napier University.
 The aim is to equip all researchers with the capabilities appropriate for research and research-related careers within academia and beyond, in line with the university’s strategic objective of ‘Build Careers, Create Opportunities’.

 Vani is currently undertaking a part-time PhD on gender inequality within academia, and so has a particular interest in embedding equality, diversity and inclusion within the Researcher Development Programme.
 Vani has held research and teaching positions within academia and in industry, and has worked internationally including Turkey, Australia and New Zealand.

 Klaudia Jasionowska - Researcher Developer

 Klaudia is a Researcher Developer within Research, Innovation and Enterprise and her aim is to support the overall development of researchers at the University outside of normal research activities.
 To do this, the Researcher Development team is continually working on our Researcher Development Programme: a series of courses, training and webinars designed to address different aspects of personal, professional and career development.